-A dramatic Genre Anthology series which aired four seasons on CBS from 1956 to 1961.
-It was considered a serious and prestigious production.
+A dramatic Genre Anthology series which aired for four seasons (195660) on CBS, Playhouse 90 was considered a serious and prestigious production.
 The title has nothing to do with The '90s; rather, it refers to the length of an episode: ninety minutes including commercials.
 (At the time, most live drama series were an hour long.)

 Eleven of the 134 episodes were written by Rod Serling.
 Twenty-seven were directed by John Frankenheimer (who at one time was directing every third episode).
 Directors were permitted to choose their scripts, which was a rarity for programs of this type.
 Among the actors who had roles in multiple episodes are Peter Lorre, James Mason, Jack Palance, Mary Astor, and Sterling Hayden.